 Preparing for Graduate School

 Attending graduate or professional school is a huge commitment of time and in some cases money.
 The only universal thing that can be said about graduate school is that it is very different from undergraduate school!
 You are there to focus on a much narrower area than you learned about during undergraduate school.
 In some cases you will be the world expert on a topic when you finish.
 Thus, understanding what you want to do for a career is essential before even thinking about whether you will go to graduate school or not.
 Begin by reviewing the information in the Psychology Career Finder and the associated links.
 Discuss this information with your advisors including your Psychology Faculty Advisor.
-Search out several people in each line of work that interests you (the Career Development Center can help) and find out what it is really like to do that job.
+Search out several people in each line of work that interests you (the Career Services can help) and find out what it is really like to do that job.
 Ask them about their training.
 What would they have done differently if they could do it again?
 Good luck on your journey.
 When you find the right place for you, graduate school can be some of the best years of your life!

 Many graduate programs from different disciplines require students to submit GRE scores including the General Test and sometimes the Subject Test.
 You should plan to study for the General GRE for 3-4 months spending a minimum of 4-6 hours a week.
 You may also want to consider taking a test-prep course.
 Make sure to take multiple practice tests which are also available online.
 If you need to take the Psychology Subject Test for programs that you are applying to plan to double that study time.
 Pull out your Introduction to Psychology textbook and course notes.
 Make sure to review the entire textbook, not just the chapters that your professor may have covered.
 Pay particular attention to the biological/neuroscience chapter.
 Add to that textbooks/resources and course notes from statistics and research methods.
 The questions on the subject GRE do not usually require knowledge beyond these courses if you do a comprehensive job of reviewing the information in those course.
 There are also test-prep materials for this test as well.
 Once again make sure to take multiple practice tests.